EaphoneTech/eaphone-spring-data-query/README.md

 ## More details on QueryInput ##

-A more detailed document in Simplified Chinese (zh_CN) is provided [here](doc/Query.zh-CN.md).
+A more detailed document is [here](doc/Query.md), and with [中文版](doc/Query.zh-CN.md).

 ## Future Plans ##

 In the near future:

-* In Criteria converting, more types (Date) must be handled, as currently only `String` and `Boolean` are handled
-* More tests (and verifications)
+* More complicated tests (and verifications)

 ## Known Issues ##

 * `$match`, `$sum: 1`, `$limit` and `$skip` are attached to given aggregation pipeline so in some cases the logic may be broken.
 * Text search is simply converted to Regular Expressions with `Literal` flag and may contain some logical flaws.
-* Querydsl support is missing, as my own project does not use it.
+* Querydsl support may be missing or error-prone, as my project does not use it.